tensorflow/adanet/README.md

 # AdaNet

-**adanet** is a lightweight and scalable TensorFlow AutoML framework for training and deploying adaptive neural networks using the *AdaNet* algorithm [[Cortes et al. ICML 2017](https://arxiv.org/abs/1607.01097)].
+**AdaNet** is a lightweight and scalable TensorFlow AutoML framework for training and deploying adaptive neural networks using the *AdaNet* algorithm [[Cortes et al. ICML 2017](https://arxiv.org/abs/1607.01097)].

 *AdaNet* is a machine learning technique that combines several learned networks in order to mitigate the complexity inherent in designing effective neural networks.